This post contains affiliate links. Please see our disclosure policy.

 For the Crust

-• Adjust oven rack to middle position and preheat to 350° F. In the bowl of a food processor, process cookies into fine crumbs.
-Drizzle in the butter and pulse to combine well.
-Using a sheet of plastic wrap, press crumbs evenly into the bottom and sides of a 9-inch pie plate and refrigerate until firm, about 20 minutes.
+• Adjust oven rack to middle position and preheat to 350°F. In the bowl of a food processor, process cookies into fine crumbs.
+Drizzle in the butter and pulse until combined.
+Using a sheet of plastic wrap, press the crumbs evenly into the bottom and sides of a 9-inch pie plate, then refrigerate until firm, about 20 minutes.
 Place the pie plate on a baking sheet and bake until set, 8-10 minutes.
 Cool completely on a wire rack.

 For the Filling